openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_smoke.rst

 **Steps**
 ::

+ Connect to fuel node with preinstalled plugin via ssh.
- Remove plugin from master node fuel plugins --remove plugin-name==1.0.0
+ Remove plugin from master node
- Verify that plugin is removed, run command 'fuel plugins'.
  Connect to the Fuel web UI.
- Create a new environment using the Fuel UI Wizard: add name of env and select release version with OS as hypervisor type: select vcenter check box and Qemu radio button network setup : Neutron with tunnel segmentation. storage backhands: default additional services: all by default
+ Create a new environment.
  Click on the Settings tab and check that section of NSXv plugin is not displayed.

+**Expected result**

+Verify that plugin is removed, run command 'fuel plugins'.
 Section of NSXv  plugin is not displayed.

 TC-003: Deploy cluster with plugin and vmware datastore backend.
 ----------------------------------------------------------------